AlexWanderer/ConstantsGeneratorKit/README.md

 License
 ---

-ConstantsGeneratorKit is just a modified and updated version of [Devin Reimer's](https://twitter.com/DevinReimer) TagsLayersScenesBuilder available on his blog [here](http://blog.almostlogical.com/resources/TagsLayersScenesBuilder.cs).
+ConstantsGeneratorKit is just a modified, updated and expanded version of [Devin Reimer's](https://twitter.com/DevinReimer) TagsLayersScenesBuilder available on his blog [here](http://blog.almostlogical.com/resources/TagsLayersScenesBuilder.cs).
 Below is the license directly copy/pasted from the original TagsLayersScenesBuilder file:

 >Tags, Layers and Scene Builder - Auto Generate Tags, Layers and Scenes classes containing consts for all variables for code completion - 2012-10-01